KeenMate/vue-adminlte/docs/README.md

 - Plug&Play
 - Simple components
-- Working SPA with breadcrumbs
+- Working SPA with self-updating breadcrumbs (requires metadata for each route to be set.
+See demo for more info)
 - Open source, forever